donbright/piliko/README.md

 This code is 'alpha' level.
 It is highly experimental.
 It may or may not work at any time.

-The main 'piliko' python code contains rational geometry functions like spread and red, blue and green quadrance, circumcenters of a triangle, etc. The whole type system has not been thought out very carefully and many functions are partially or wholly unimplemented.
+The main 'piliko' python code contains experimental implementations of rational geometry functions like spread, red, blue and green quadrance, circumcenters of a triangle, etc. The whole type system has not been thought out very carefully and many functions are partially or wholly unimplemented.
 Tests have not been created.

-There are also a lot of random tidbits not related to the main package, for example
+There are also a lot of random tidbits not related to the main piliko package, for example, some experiments:

-*Experiments with rational number types that allow 0 as a denominator, In the Go language
-*Experiment to generate Sphere, Torus, tessellations of disks, Bernoulli Leminscate, etc, using only rational points, and also using Blue,Red,Green quadrance as short-hand notation.
+*Make rational number types that allow 0 as a denominator, in the Go language *Generate Sphere, Torus, tessellations of disks, Bernoulli Leminscate, etc, using only rational points, and also using Blue,Red,Green quadrance as short-hand notation for generation formulas.
+*Draw patterns of pythagorean triples
-*Experiment with line-line intersection using the Wedge function of Geometric Algebra
-*Find conic equation of a spline, given 3 points, using Rob Johnsons "Conic Splines" paper of 1991, from Apple and http://sympy.org , a symbolic python mathematics package *Experiments with Ford Circles and Descartes Kissing Circles
+*Find line-line intersection using the Wedge function of Geometric Algebra *Find conic equation of a spline, given 3 points, using Rob Johnsons "Conic Splines" paper of 1991, from Apple and http://sympy.org , a symbolic python mathematics package *Draw Ford Circles
+*Show non-obvious facts about using floating-point IEEE numbers to model geometry, like the fact that the length of an object varies depending on its position in space
+*Generate 3d OFF files of Ellipson shape (from Wildberger's Divine Proportions) *Geodesic sphere based on Icosahedron

 #Disclaimer

 Rational Trigonometry was discovered and developed by Dr. Norman J Wildberger.
 His concepts and terminology are used here without permission and the use of these ideas/terms doesn't imply his endorsement nor his affiliation.
-All apologies if there are mistakes.
+All apologies if there are mistakes which are entirely this authors and not his.
 Please see these sites for more information:

 * https://www.youtube.com/user/njwildberger